madnuttah/unbound-docker/README.md

 ## Available Docker Tags

-You can pull the most recent image from Docker Hub using it's `latest` tag or by using the corresponding image version number.
+You can pull the most recent image from Docker Hub using it's `latest` tag or by using the corresponding image version number:

+`docker pull madnuttah/unbound:latest`

+`docker pull madnuttah/unbound:1.19.0-0`

 The image versioning scheme follows unbound - complemented by a dash and the desired image revision, for example `1.19.0-0`.

-There are nightly builds of Unbound available each early morning from Monday to Friday at about 2:00 UTC.
-You can pull the image using it's `nightly` tag.
+There are nightly builds of the image available each early morning from Monday to Friday at about 2:00 UTC.
+You can pull the image using it's `nightly` tag:

+`docker pull madnuttah/unbound:nightly`

-**Please note that _nightly builds_ are untested and also unsupported by me**.
+**Please note that _nightly builds_ may contain bugs and are not recommended to be used in production environments.
+These builds are untested and also unsupported by me**.

 ## Changes